Feds: Man smuggled 1,700 reptiles from Mexico, Hong Kong – KION546

 Associated Press

 LOS ANGELES (AP) — A Southern California man is accused of smuggling more than 1,700 reptiles — including baby crocodiles and Mexican beaded lizards — into the U.S. since 2016.
 Jose Manuel Perez, also known as “Julio Rodriguez,” was taken into custody on Feb.
 25 at the San Ysidro border crossing with Mexico.
 Border patrol agents say they found about 60 lizards and snakes hidden in the 30-year-old’s clothing.
 Perez, of Oxnard, has been in federal custody since then and the U.S. Attorney’s Office in Los Angeles on Thursday announced additional charges on a superseding indictment that also includes Perez’s sister as a defendant.
-His federal attorney in San Diego did not immediately respond to a request for comment.
+His federal attorney in San Diego declined to comment.